 I am a Senior Lecturer in Human Geography researching the performing arts, particularly theatre.
 This makes me part of an expanding group of creative cultural geographers establishing the field of the GeoHumanities.
 I am also one of the Reviews Editors for the journal Cultural Geographies.
+In May 2017 I was awarded the Dillwyn Medal from the Learned Society of Wales for Outstanding Early Career Research in the Creative Arts and Humanities.

 Secondly, I am interested in exploring the transnational mobility of artists, the geographies that their mobilities create, and the effect of that movement on the development of creative practice and identity.
 I have particularly explored the movement of practitioners and performances between British East Asian, Asian American, and South East Asian (primarily Singaporean) theatre worlds.
 This work formed the focus of my British Academy fellowship and resulted in a monograph entitled Performing Asian Transnationalisms: theatre, identity and the geographies of performance, which was published with Routledge in 2015.